 Investing in an active soundbar lets you cut out the middleman – the receiver!
 Using a receiver with a soundbar can severely complicate the setup.
 If you are looking for a simple set up and just want better sound, connect your television to your soundbar and forget about buying or using a receiver.

 Active soundbars include their own amplifier; this eliminates the need for a separate amplifier or receiver.
 They are, more or less, an all-in-one speaker that helps boost your sound with minimal effort.
 In fact, if you are not looking to install a full traditional surround sound system, simply adding an active soundbar can give you quality sound without the bulk.
 Since you can cut out the receiver with an active Soundbar, the signals relayed between it and your source device travel almost instantly.
 This decreases the likelihood of lag, syncing issues, and other inconvenient audio problems routinely noted with televisions.
 If you happen to experience audio lag or delay with a soundbar, then take a look at our guide to fixing lag between a soundbar and TV.

 Passive soundbars, however, do not include amplifiers.
-Because of this, you will need to invest in an amplifier or receiver to help power sound through the speakers.
+Because of this, you will need to invest in an amplifier or receiver to help power sound through the speakers, which, by the way, we have a tutorial on as well.
 This can muddy the overall sound quality and lead to lag.